beacourage/Bank_tech_test/README.md

 ```
 $ bundle install
 ```
-* Run tests from root of the directory, to see all tests passing
+* Run tests from root of the directory to see all tests passing
 ```
 $ rspec
 ```